2lenet/DashboardBundle/README.md

 Just provide a short name for your widget and the maker will generate the class and the template for you.

+If you want a widget for your workflow, you should use this maker : `php bin/console make:workflow-widget`

 ### If you prefer to do it yourself :

 Create a class that extends `AbstractWidget` and fill in the methods.